Christina M. Hull: Education and career

 Christina Hull completed her B.S. degree from the University of Utah in 1992.
 She then went on to complete a Ph.D. with Alexander D. Johnson at the University of California, San Francisco in 2000.
 Her thesis was titled "Identification and characterization of a mating type-like locus in the "asexual" pathogenic yeast Candida albicans".
 She then went on to complete a postdoctoral fellowship with Joseph Heitman at Duke University from 2000 to 2003.
 She is now a professor at the Department of Biomolecular Chemistry at the University of Wisconsin School of Medicine and Public Health.

 Throughout the years, Hull has been awarded for her work many times.
 Among these are American Society for Cell Biology-Merton Bernfield Memorial Award and the UW SMPH Women in Medicine and Science Excellence in Mentorship Award.

 Research

 Hull's research focuses on fungal development, with a particular focus on how fungi enter and leave the spore form.
 Her group primarily does this work using the pathogenic fungus Cryptococcus.
 Hull was always interested in exploring the fundamental properties of life on earth and emerging them with different technologies.
-Finding new preventions for fungal disease has really been quite the development for her in the world of science.
-Hull really hopes to shed light upon the prevention of pores entering the lungs with children's pediatrics so that it doesn't grow larger.
-Her goal is to develop drugs that prevent fungi from getting a foothold in the first place.
-Getting rid of this helps out people in the most positive way helping them not get fatal diseases in vulnerable patients.
+She hopes to shed light upon the prevention of spores entering the lungs, especially for children's pediatrics, and to develop drugs that prevent fungi from getting a foothold in the first place by inhibiting spore germination.